nirelbaz/meniai/README.md

 };
 ```

-You can also configure specific plugins for each bot in the bot's configuration file by using the `enablePlugins` field:
+You can also configure specific plugins for each agent in the agent's configuration file by using the `enablePlugins` field:

 ```json
 {